Cardinal-Cryptography/AlephBFT/README.md

   for a version without randomness first, as it gives an incredibly simple and at the same time secure and robust BFT consensus protocol.
 Adding randomness introduces some complexity into the protocol, so it makes sense to add it on top of a well-tested, working product.
-The API of the protocol will not change and we will make the use of randomness configurable.
+The API of the protocol will not change, and we will make the use of randomness configurable.
 - We see a big value in keeping a critical piece of code such as a consensus protocol as self-contained as possible, so we would like to get rid of the only major dependency - `parity-scale-codec`

 ### License

-AlephBFT is licensed under the terms of the the Apache License 2.0.
+AlephBFT is licensed under the terms of the Apache License 2.0.

 ### Funding